NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/parameters.md

 {{</table-wrap>}}

-The available characteristics depend on your Cloudflare plan.
+The available characteristics depend on your Khulnasoft plan.
 Refer to [Availability](/waf/rate-limiting-rules/#availability) for more information.

 {{<Aside type="warning">}}
 For important details about these characteristics, refer to [Notes about rate limiting characteristics](#notes-about-rate-limiting-characteristics).